 Here you can see him loosening worship from its outward and localized connotations.
 Place is not the issue: “neither in this mountain nor in Jerusalem.”
 He goes on,

-But an hour is coming, and now is, when the true worshipers shall worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
-God is spirit, and those who worship Him must worship in spirit and truth." (verses 23-24)
+But an hour is coming, and now is, when the true worshipers shall worship the Father in spirit and truth; for such people the Father seeks to be his worshipers.
+God is spirit, and those who worship him must worship in spirit and truth.
+(John 4:23–24)

 Here is the key sentence: true worship, which was anticipated for the age to come, has arrived: “the hour is coming [in the age to come] and now is [here in me].”
 And what marks this true future worship that has broken into the present time from the glorious age to come is that it is not bound by localized place or outward form.
 Instead of being in this mountain or in Jerusalem, it is “in spirit and in truth.”